Charles F. Mercer: Career

 Admitted to the bar in 1802, Mercer began his private legal practice in Loudoun County.
 In 1810 he helped to found the village of Aldie, Virginia, near his mill.

 Loudoun County voters elected Mercer as one of their representatives in the Virginia House of Delegates in 1810 and he won re-election multiple times until 1817.
 In his final term, he introduced a bill to establish a system of free public education for white boys and girls, administered by a board of education and financed by the state literary fund.
 [Jethro Neville of Hardy County, first elected the following year would introduce a similar bill, which also failed to pass.]
-Mercer served alongside veteran William Noland for several years, then with Thomas Gregg in 1815 and 1816, after which Mercer ran for Congress as discussed below.
+Mercer served alongside veteran William Noland for several years, then with Thomas Gregg in 1815 and 1816, after which Mercer left for Congress.
 In his last term in the House of Delegates, Mercer chaired the finance committee and introduced a bill to construct a canal along the Potomac River.

 Meanwhile, during the War of 1812, Mercer accepted a commission as lieutenant colonel of a Virginia regiment.
 Promoted to major, he took command of the important defenses at Norfolk, Virginia.
 Mercer also served as inspector general in 1814, aide-de-camp to Governor James Barbour and brigadier general in command of the 2nd Virginia Brigade.

+Mercer authored a report in the state legislature in 1816 calling for state supported primary schooling for all white children.
+Supervision was to be provided by a state Board of Public Instruction, chosen by the legislature.
+In 1817, his bill passed the lower house but died in the state senate.
+Thomas Jefferson opposed the plan because heavy funding for primary schools would divert money from his beloved state university, and the plan would replace local control by state control.